Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Topical Treatments

-Topical corticosteroids: The mainstay of eczema treatment, reducing inflammation and itching.
+Topical corticosteroids: Mainstay of eczema treatment, reducing inflammation and itching.

 Strengths: Range from mild (hydrocortisone 1%) to ultra-potent (clobetasol)